A geometric one-fluid model of superfluid helium-4: Conclusion

 The resulting model, Equations \eqref{eq.full}, is similar to the HVBK equations.
 However, there are several differences.
 First, the mass density is advected not only by the total momentum density, but also by the curl of superfluid vorticity (terms proportional to $\nabla\times\oomega$), similar to self-induced motion of helical vortices.
 Second, the reversible part of the mutual friction force is determined without any phenomenological parameter (setting $B'=2$ in the HVBK equations).
 Eventually, we show how vortex line density may be added into the underlying Poisson bracket and how it should then be advected.

-When calculating the energy, we recover Landau's results in the lowest-order approximation.
-However, there are also higher-order terms in velocity $\vv_n$ that make the effective normal density dependent on the normal velocity.
-These terms make it impossible to split the total momentum into a contribution from the superfluid component and normal component, which is essential for the two-component models.
-The two-component models should be thus used carefully for higher velocities (above $10m/s$).
+When calculating the energy, we recover Landau's results in the lowest-order approximation in the counter-flow velocity.
+However, there are also higher-order terms that make the effective normal density $ \rho_n$ dependent on $\mm-\rho\vv^s$.
+These terms make the usual splitting of the total momentum impossible, $\mm\neq \rho_s\vv^s+\rho_n\vv_n$.
+The two-fluid models should be thus used carefully for higher velocities (above $5m/s$).

+Finally, we show how the vortex line density can be added to the model as a state variable.
+The Poisson bracket for the vortex line density generates its evolution and the resulting equation is Galilean invariant.

-In the future, we would like to focus on the dependence of energy on the vortex line density, using the two-fluid kinetic theory \cite{grmela-superfluid}, as well as on the consequences of the higher-order terms in $\vv_n$ for the interpretation of experimental data.
+In the future, we would like to extend the validity of the statistical approach to temperatures above $1.3K$, taking into account also interactions between the excitations.
+We would also like to focus on the dependence of energy on the vortex line density, using the two-fluid kinetic theory \cite{grmela-superfluid}.
+Eventually, we would like to extend the derivation of the fundamental thermodynamic relation $E(\rho,s,\vv^s,\mm)$ to different pressures, so that also the dependence on density becomes explicit.